The Habitat

 Anna-Ok / Getty Images

-Camphor and mothballs serve as excellent fly deterrents due to their strong, pungent smell, which is highly disliked by flies.
-Strategically place them near entry points or in areas prone to fly activity to discourage their presence.
+Camphor and mothballs have strong, pungent smells that flies dislike.
+To discourage their presence, place them near entry points or in areas prone to fly activity.
 However, both substances can be harmful if ingested, so ensure they are placed safely away from children and pets.
-This method offers an affordable, easy-to-implement solution to your fly problem.

 Advertisement